 - Course-related expenses, such as fees, books, supplies, and equipment that are required for the courses at the eligible educational institution.
 These items must be required of all students in your course of instruction.

-However, in order for these to be qualified education expenses, the terms of the scholarship or fellowship cannot require that it be used for other purposes, such as room and board, or specify that it cannot be used for tuition or course-related expenses.
+However, in order for these to be qualified education expenses, the terms of the scholarship or fellowship can't require that it be used for other purposes, such as room and board, or specify that it can't be used for tuition or course-related expenses.

 Qualified education expenses do not include the cost of:

 - Equipment and other expenses that are not required for enrollment in or attendance at an eligible educational institution.

 This is true even if the fee must be paid to the institution as a condition of enrollment or attendance.
 Scholarship or fellowship amounts used to pay these costs are taxable.

 You may exclude certain educational assistance benefits from your income.
 That means that you won’t have to pay any tax on them.
 However, it also means that you can’t use any of the tax-free education expenses as the basis for any other deduction or credit, including the lifetime learning credit.